za/tango_with_django_book/17/chapters/forms.rst

 	:figclass: align-center

 	Adding a new category to Rango with our new form.
 The diagram illustrates the steps involved.

+.. note:: If you add a number of categories, they will not always appear on the index page, that is because we are only showing the top 5 categories on the index page.
+If you log into the Admin interface you should be able to view all the categories that you have entered.
+To see what is happening as you entered them in ``rango/views.py`` in ``add_category()``, you can get the reference to the category model object created from ``form.save()``, with ``cat = form.save(commit=True)`` and then print to console the category and slug, with ``print cat, cat.slug`` to see what is being created.

 Cleaner Forms
 .............